elex420/twitch_apex_autopredictions/README.md

 # TWITCH FULL AUTO PREDICTIONS FOR APEX LEGENDS STREAMS

 ## 1. Installation
 This is a simple python script.
-You can run it from your console or an IDE of your choice.
+Once you download this repo you can run it from your console or an IDE of your choice.
 Make sure that the libraries imported at the beginning of the script are installed in your environment.

 ## 2. First setup